-- 1. For non-EOC/CTE Post Assessments, students must have no more than 5 absences in the course. - 2.
+- 1. For courses without required state exams (EOC, NC Final Exams, CTE post assessments, etc.), students must have no more than 5 absences in the course. - 2.
 Students must have either an average of "A" or "B" in the course. - 3.
 The student must not have been suspended (OSS or CSTOP) from school. - 4.
 All absences (other than school-related) are counted when determining exemption status. - 5.
 Students may take an exempted exam to better his/her grade.
 In this case, the final grade will not be lowered.